 The Brisbane band unleashed their sophomore EP ‘Restless’ on 1 September 2015.
 With Forrester Savell (Dead Letter Circus, Karnivool) returning to the desk, the title-track is a seductively sinister story packaged as a blinding-bright assault to the dance floor, which has received reviews from Triple J presenters including Dom Alessio.
 The ‘Restless EP’ was supported by an East Coast headline tour in October fulfilling their promises of sweat, strobes and riffs to their steadily increasing fan base.
 This earned them support slots to top-tier national and international rock acts to close out the year.

 In their first year as a band, Aerials headlined three east coast tours in support of their singles ‘Silhouettes’, ‘Black & Blue’ and ‘Patient Parades’.
 All three tracks received rotation on Triple J Unearthed radio and extensive spins on community radio stations around the country.
 Holding strong to the DIY motto, the accompanying music videos were hands-on affairs which resulted in experimentation with projectors in fast cars, destruction of countless items of furniture and a couple of brushes with law enforcement.

 2014 was a break from the road, but a breakthrough as a band, following a week together in the wilderness to pen new material.
 A contradiction to the environment, the new EP is a collection of chaotic but cohesive pop with synthesized riffery and crunching beats, laced with the soaring and commanding croons of vocalist, Jackson Walkden-Brown.
-The track ‘Symptoms’ received another Highly Commended Award from Queensland Music in the Rock category.
+Their tracks ‘Burn Burn Burn’ & ‘Symptoms’ both received another Highly Commended Award from Queensland Music.